aws-samples/deploy-datahub-using-aws-managed-services-ingest-metadata/README.md

 •	global :sql

-### If installion failed, the debug with below commands to check the status of EKS cluster pods
+### If installation failed, the debug with below commands to check the status of EKS cluster pods
 ### Confirm kubectl points to the EKS cluster:
 ```
 kubectl config current-context